icbi-lab/nextNEOpi/README.md

 ```--batchFile``` _[recommended]_

+Make sure that your batchFile CSV includes the column names as shown in the examples below as header line.
+See also `example_batchFile.csv`

 * e.g.: CSV-file with Tumor/Normal WES/WGS, and RNAseq reads, all paired end reads:

  | tumorSampleName | readsTumorFWD | readsTumorREV | normalSampleName | readsNormalFWD | readsNormalREV | readsRNAseqFWD | readsRNAseqREV | HLAfile | gender | group |